Again My Life

 Again My Life (Korean: 어게인 마이 라이프) is a 2022 South Korean television series starring Lee Joon-gi, Lee Geung-young, Kim Ji-eun and Jung Sang-hoon.
 It is based on a web novel of the same title published on KakaoPage, which was also released as a webtoon.
-It aired from April 8 to May 28, 2022, on SBS TV's Fridays and Saturdays at 22:00 (KST) time slot.
+It aired on SBS TV from April 8 to May 28, 2022, every Friday and Saturday at 22:00 (KST).
 It is also available for streaming on Viu in selected regions.

 Synopsis

 A young prosecutor, who gets killed while trying to take down a powerful politician, is given a chance to start a new life for justice.